I-dot-A/crazy-eights-mini-project/README.md

 the computer.
 Perhaps I may expand this project further to see what else I can add/modify.
 Below are the basic rules and instructions on how to play.

+Note: I used Java 21 while making this project.
+Just a warning.

 ## How to play

 Watch this [short video](https://www.youtube.com/watch?v=1c4YPQTS35I) for the general rules.